 Regional marketing incentives are changing faster than usual due to the current market conditions.

-- Add temporary users to query MIS
+- Add users to our MIS online query

 - Assist with data analytics